JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Introduction

 This high precision also makes JUNO an ideal facility for probing subleading effects from new physics beyond the SM.
 In this work, we explore JUNO's sensitivity to Lorentz invariance violation (LIV).
 Lorentz invariance underpins the isotropy and homogeneity of local relativistic quantum field theories, including the minimal SM.
 Its violation would signal that the SM is a low-energy limit of a more fundamental theory.
 We compute JUNO's sensitivity to both CP-conserving and CP-violating LIV scenarios using its initial data release.

 Several neutrino experiments have previously examined LIV effects.
 Constraints on LIV parameters have been obtained from accelerator \cite{Majhi:2019tfi, KumarAgarwalla:2019gdj, Rahaman:2021leu, Majhi:2022fed, Fiza:2022xfw, Pan:2023qln, Agarwalla_2023_JHEP07_216, Delgadillo:2024vqu, Cordero:2024hjr, giarnetti2024, Bora:2025xfj}, atmospheric \cite{sahoo2022probing, Raikwal:2023lzk, SAHOO2023137949, Hennig:2025dgh}, and solar neutrino data \cite{SNO:2018mge}.
 More recently, reactor neutrino oscillations have also been investigated in the context of LIV \cite{Lin:2025aym}.
 Additional studies have considered LIV in the interpretation of high-energy astrophysical neutrino events, particularly the event KM3-230213A observed at KM3NeT \cite{Cattaneo:2025uxk, Yang:2025kfr, Satunin:2025uui}, as well as in neutrinoless double-beta decay experiments \cite{EXO-200:2016hbz, KATRIN:2022qou}.
 Recent works in \cite{Capozzi:2025ovi, Goswami:2025wla} analyze existing standard neutrino oscillation data in combination with JUNO data.
 Our work extends this program by performing a dedicated analysis of JUNO's capabilities to constrain CPT-even/odd LIV coefficients using its recently released real data.
+In this work, we focus on isotropic Standard Model Extension (SME) coefficients, which do not lead to sidereal modulations but instead modify the energy dependence of the reactor antineutrino oscillation spectrum.
+These effects are quantified through the $\chi^2$ profiles obtained from the spectral fit.

 This article is organized as follows.
 Section~\ref{sec:LIV} outlines the theoretical framework for Lorentz invariance violation within neutrino oscillations.
 Section~\ref{sec:JUNO_anal} provides a description of the JUNO experiment, its capabilities relevant to this analysis, and details our numerical methodology and statistical procedures.
 The resulting constraints on LIV parameters and their physical implications are discussed in Section~\ref{sec:results}.
 Our conclusions are presented in Section~\ref{sec:conclusion}.